top of page

 HOURS

-11 AM - 4 PM Eastern Time
+10 AM - 4 PM Eastern Time

 9 AM - 2 PM Mountain Time

-8 AM - 1 PM Pacific Time
+7 AM - 1 PM Pacific Time

-When Scheduling)
+(Check Your Time zone When Scheduling)

-(c) 2026 Renee Diane, LLC
+(c) 2026 Renee Diane, LLC d/b/a Holistic Sleep Care

 All content found on this website was created for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your medical provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking treatment because of something you have read on this website or any website.
 If you think you may have a medical emergency, call your medical provider, go to the emergency department, or call 911 immediately.
-Any communication on this site with Dr. Renée Diane Pennington, DNP, or staff does not constitute the establishment of a provider-patient relationship.
+Any communication on this site with Dr. Renée Diane Parisi, DNP, or staff does not constitute the establishment of a provider-patient relationship.
 Creative Writing for Trauma RecoveryCreative Writing for Emotional Resilience, and The Calm Night Method are all individually trademarked by Renee Diane, LLC.
 Unauthorized use is prohibited.

 bottom of page